drocheam/optrace/docs/source/usage/gui.rst

 When clicking on the ray intersection of ray and a surface, there is a list of properties shown for the selected ray, that is also marked with a red crosshair.
 The picked ray is highlighted in red.

-When using ``Shift+Click`` an advanced output is shown, showing even more properties.
+When using ``Shift + Click`` an advanced output is shown, showing even more properties.

 Right-clicking inside the scene displays the coordinates of the picked point.

-``Shift+ Right Click`` moves the currently selected detector to the picked. z-position.
+``Shift + Right Click`` moves the currently selected detector to the picked. z-position.

 **High Contrast Mode**